itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 #### 1.3 Define Parameters

 Before starting the simulation, we can define parameters to facilitate modeling and parameterization sweep.
-The defined parameters are as follows.
+The defined parameters as follows.
 ```python
 # region --- 0.
 General Parameters ---
 path = kwargs["path"]